L1ghtmann/IAmLazy/README.md

 - [libarchive](https://github.com/libarchive/libarchive/wiki/Examples) for the base libarchive methods
 - [ScrawlingAfterlife on DeviantArt](https://www.deviantart.com/scrawlingafterlife/art/Snorlax-342569288) for the icon artwork

+## Translation
+- Handled over on the [IAmLazy-Localization repo](https://github.com/L1ghtmann/IAmLazy-Localization)
+    - Thank you to anyone who has contributed!

 ## License
 Licensed under the ISC license.
 Refer to [LICENSE](LICENSE).